cpv123/omise-ts/README.md

 - It's maintained, and it works with Next.js (see the [example-app](https://github.com/cpv123/omise-ts/tree/main/example-app) in this repo)
 - It's written in TypeScript
-- It offers more than just basic CRUD operations per resource, but also includes slightly more complex functions such as deleting all _schedules_ for a _customer_
+- It offers more than just basic CRUD operations per resource; it also includes slightly more complex functions such as deleting all _schedules_ for a _customer_

 ### Limitations of this SDK